1. Master Your Breath Support

 Play Solos and Etudes

 Choose a solo piece appropriate to your level.
 For tuba, try the Vaughan Williams Tuba Concerto (advanced) or Six Studies in English Folksong (intermediate).
-For trombone, consider Morceau Symphonique by Guilmant.
+For trombone, consider Morceau Symphonique by Guilmant or the David Concertino.
 For euphonium, the Sonatina by B. A. H. Ph.
-J. (or similar).
-Etudes from the Arban’s book remain essential for technical growth.
+J. or the Rhapsody for Euphonium by James Curnow provide excellent challenges.
+Etudes from the Arban's book remain essential for technical growth; work through them systematically, focusing on one etude per week.
+Set a goal to perform a solo in a recital or for family and friends.
+The preparation process will motivate you to refine details you might otherwise overlook.

 Play in Different Ensembles